eelin9763/Photo/README.md

 # Photo

-This gem will scrap 500 photos in 10 photoalbums website. https://jsonplaceholder.typicode.com/photos
+This gem will scrap 5000 photos in 100 photoalbums website. https://jsonplaceholder.typicode.com/photos

-TODO: Delete this and the text above, and describe your gem

 ## Installation